varsh06pm/BiteBliss/mern-app/README.md

 #Overview
-GoFood is a comprehensive food ordering application that aims to revolutionize the way people order food online.
-Built using the MERN Stack (MongoDB, Express.js, React.js, Node.js), GoFood provides a seamless and intuitive platform for users to browse, order, and enjoy their favorite meals from a variety of restaurants and vendors.
+BiteBliss is a comprehensive food ordering application that aims to revolutionize the way people order food online.
+Built using the MERN Stack (MongoDB, Express.js, React.js, Node.js), BiteBliss provides a seamless and intuitive platform for users to browse, order, and enjoy their favorite meals from a variety of restaurants and vendors.

 #Key Features
 User Authentication: Users can sign up, log in, and manage their accounts securely.